Causes and diagnosis of spondylosis

 The most common cause of spondylosis is natural age and the compression of the spine over time.

 Most mild cases of spondylosis do not show symptoms.
-If you suspect you have spondylosis, you should schedule an appointment with your physician to discuss your symptoms and concerns.
-Your physician will likely order an MRI test or CT scan to view the anatomy of your spine and determine whether or not you have spondylosis.
+If you suspect you have spondylosis, you should schedule an appointment with your doctor to discuss your symptoms and concerns.
+He or she will likely order an MRI test or CT scan to view parts of your spine and determine whether or not you have spondylosis.

-An MRI test or CT scan will also help your physician determine the cause of your spondylosis, which will help you decide if treatment is necessary.
-In many cases, spondylosis can be treated with conservative treatment methods, such as a weight loss program, exercises, and chiropractic care.
-Your physician can help you create a treatment regimen that will meet your needs.
+An MRI test or CT scan will also help your doctor determine the cause of your spondylosis, which will help you decide if treatment is necessary.
+In many cases, spondylosis can be treated with conservative treatment methods, such as a weight management, pain medication, physical therapy, low-impact exercises and chiropractic care.
+Your doctor can help you create a treatment regimen that will best meet your needs.